Pregnancy and Maternity Leave for New Jersey Employees

 What is the New Jersey Family Leave Act (NJFLA)?

 FLI does not protect your job, which is where New Jersey's Family Leave Act comes in.
 This law requires certain employers give you up to 12 weeks of unpaid family leave every 24 months and protects your job while you're gone.
 While the federal Family Medical Leave Act (FMLA) which we've written about here offers similar protections, the NJFLA applies to more people since it applies to employers who have 50 or more global employees (as opposed to 50 employees within a 75 mile radius under the FMLA.
 You're eligible for NJFLA if you've worked at your company for at least 12 months and clocked a minimum of 1,000 hours.
 If you're one of the highest paid employees at your company, however, an employer may deny you NJFLA.
 For more detail click here.

 What is the New Jersey Law Against Discrimination?

-This law applies to all private and public employers and prohibits them from discriminating against women affected by pregnancy, childbirth or related conditions.
+This law applies to all private and public employers and prohibits them from pregnancy discrimination or discrimination against women due to childbirth or related conditions.
 Employers may not treat pregnant women less favorably than those who are not pregnant but have similar work abilities.
 It requires them to provide reasonable accommodations like bathroom breaks and assistance with manual labor, as well.

 Fairygodboss is committed to improving the workplace and lives of women.